lennart-benschop/agon-forth/forth16/README.md

 * It had to be loosely ANS Forth based.
 * It had to have a prefix assembler, like F-PC.

 For Agon I wanted to stick with mnost features from Cerberus Z80 FORTH, except that I decided not to include a text editor in Forth itself.
 A buffer to hold a large source file would take up too much addressing space.
 The good news is that it is easy for Agon to run the editor as an external program, even from within Forth.

 I ended up using most of the primitives of Camel Forth, a FORTH written for the Z80 by Brad Radriguez in 1994 and 1995.
-Cerberus Z80 Forth is NOT Camel Forth, it just contains code from it.
+Cerberus Z80 Forth and Agon Forth are NOT Camel Forth, it just contains code from it.
 I could have picked the Z80 primitives from my old ZX-Spectrum FORTH instead, but CamelForth promised to be faster.

 The main thing missing was a Z80 assembler.
 I could not find any good ones written in FORTH.
 The Z80 assembler I used for my ZX Spectrum